 Marcus Miller will also be featuring heavily, notably as part of guitarist Kazumi Watanabe's supergroup, Tochika All Stars, featuring Omar Hakim, Mike Manieri and Warren Benrhardt.
 The group will be reinterpreting Watanabe's 1980 album Tochika, which Miller, Manieri and Bernhardt all originally played on.

-For those interested, I recently interviewed Watanabe (the online version of the article can be found here) and he waxed freely about the festival among other topics, including the time his guitar strap broke while he was playing a show with Richard Bona...ouch!
+For those interested, I recently interviewed Watanabe (the article can be found here) and he waxed freely about the festival among other topics, including the time his guitar strap broke while he was playing a show with Richard Bona...ouch!

 I usually don't bother to flag most of the gigs I do as they're customarily in some tin-pot dive in Nowhereseville playing for the music, man, ya dig?
 (You know, the Tokyo Blue Note, the Budokan and other little cupboards like that...)
 However, this gig is pretty cool -- the Sumida Jazz Festival.